cms-dev/cms/docs/Configuring a contest.rst

   These set, respectively, the minimum amount of time the user is required to wait after a submission/user_test has been submitted before he's allowed to send in new ones.
 Any attempt to submit a submission/user_test before this timeout has expired will fail.

 The limits can be set both on individual tasks and on the whole contest.
 For a submission to be accepted it has to verify the conditions on both the task *and* the contest.
-This means that a submission/user_test will be accepted only if the number of submissions/user_tests received so far for that task is strictly less that the task's "max_number" *and* the number of submissions/user_tests received so far for the whole contest (i.e. in all tasks) is less than the contest's "max_number".
+This means that a submission/user_test will be accepted only if the number of submissions/user_tests received so far for that task is strictly less that the task's "max_number" *and* the number of submissions/user_tests received so far for the whole contest (i.e. in all tasks) is strictly less than the contest's "max_number".
 The same holds for "min_interval" too: a submission/user_test will be accepted only if the time passed since the last submission/user_test for that task is greater than the task's "min_interval" *and* the time passed since the last submission/user_test received for the whole contest (i.e. in any of the tasks) is greater than the contest's "min_interval".

 Each of these fields can be left unset to prevent the corresponding limitation from being enforced.